Health & Nutrition

 - The body uses EPA to make ephemeral, hormone-like compounds called eicosanoids (eye-koss-uh-noyds) – e.g., prostaglandins, leukotrienes, and thromboxanes – which play key roles in the regulation of inflammation.

-- The body uses EPA to make critical inflammation- and oxidation-regulating chemicals called E-resolvins.
+- The body uses EPA to make critical inflammation- and oxidation-regulating chemicals called E-resolvins, which belong to a class of immune-system agents called specialized pro-resolving lipid mediators.

 - EPA also used to regulate the creation of eicosanoids derived from omega-6 fatty acids (arachidonic acid).

-Omega-3 DHA (docosahexaenoic acid) is also found in most cell membranes, and unlike EPA, it plays essential structural and functional roles in the brain, nervous system, and eyes.
+Omega-3 DHA (docosahexaenoic acid) is also found in almost all cell membranes, and unlike EPA, it plays essential structural and functional roles in the brain, nervous system, and eyes.

 - DHA is especially abundant in, and important to, the synapses that connect brain cells and the eye's light receptors.

-- DHA is essential to the human brain and nervous system, as is omega-3 AA.
+- DHA is essential to the human brain and nervous system, as is the omega-6 fatty acid known as AA (arachidonic acid).
 Brain tissues average 50 percent fatty acids by weight, and DHA averages about 15 percent of those fatty acids, with somewhat more DHA in gray matter than in white matter.

 - DHA regulates the expression of dozens of "working” genes in the brain.
 It also stimulates and enables growth of the branching structures (dendrites and axons) that extend from and connect brain cells (neurons).